National Theatre (Washington, D.C.): Operations

-The National Theatre has expanded its activities to include not only Broadway musical performances, but also concerts, lectures, opera, ballet, seminars, and receptions.
+National Theatre has expanded its activities to include Broadway musical performances, concerts, lectures, opera, ballet, seminars, and receptions.
 The National Theatre Foundation is the non-profit organization that oversees operations of the theatre, as well as management of a suite of free community engagement programs including Saturday Morning Live!
 At The National, Community Stage Connections, and Teens Behind the Scenes.
 David J. Kitto is the Executive Director.
 The National Theatre Group (Nederlander National Markets LLC) manages the daily activities of the theatre and provides content for the main stage.